openmcp-project/docs/docs/about/design/service-provider-design.md

 While both are end user facing, they serve different purposes:

 - The `ServiceProviderAPI` allows end users to request a `DomainService` and gain access to its `DomainServiceAPI`.
-- The `DomainServiceAPI` delivers direct value to end users by providing the functionality a `DomainService`.
+- The `DomainServiceAPI` delivers direct value to end users by providing the functionality of a `DomainService`.

 ```mermaid
 sequenceDiagram